COALAIP/specs/README.md

 - Resolve mismatches between the LCC RRM terminology and RDF schemata.

+For the purposes of demonstration, we put any new schemata into `http://coalaip.schema/` and assume that this document also contains all schema.org definitions (so we don't have to provide `http://schema.org/` as an additional context).

 A slight speed bump in the transformation process is ensuring support for links between entities.
 The RRM defines the existance of links in a generic manner, as one-to-many (i.e. `0 - n`) links.
 RDF and Linked Data require these links to be explicitly named so as to express specific